-Microsoft finally updated its popular Surface Pro 4, introducing the 2017 Surface Pro — and dropping the numbering scheme — at a hardware event in May.
-The new machine closely resembles its predecessor, with only some more rounded edges and recessed venting separating the generations.
+Microsoft finally updated its popular Surface Pro 4, introducing the 2017 Surface Pro — and dropping the numbering scheme — at a hardware event in May 2017.
+The new machine closely resembles its predecessor, with only some rounder edges and recessed venting separating the generations.
 But don’t let looks fool you, as the newest Surface Pro is a significant update over the Surface Pro 4.

-First up is an upgrade to seventh-generation Intel Core processors, which provides a real boost in performance and a significant improvement in battery life.
-In fact, the Core i7-7660U model that we reviewed was the fastest dual-core mobile system that we’ve tested in our video encoding benchmark.
+First up was an upgrade to 7th-generation Intel Core processors, which provided a real boost in performance and a significant improvement in battery life.
+In fact, at the time, the Core i7-7660U model that we reviewed was the fastest dual-core mobile system that we’d tested in our video encoding benchmark.
 Battery life was very good as well, at least for a Windows 10 tablet, with the Surface Pro at least hinting at being able to last an entire workday.
 While the industry has since moved on to Intel’s 8th-generation CPUs, the Surface Pro’s processor remains a solid performer.

-In terms of design, the Surface Pro remains a tablet first, even if Microsoft has taken to call it a “laptop.”
+Regarding design, the Surface Pro is a tablet first, even if Microsoft has taken to call it a “laptop.”
 It’s thin, light, and features a solid pane of Gorilla Glass that covers the entire face of the machine.
 It features an updated version of its detachable keyboard, now called the Signature Type Cover, that attaches magnetically to the bottom and performs without the lag associated with many Bluetooth keyboards.
-The Signature Type Cover can be connected via a second magnet that props it up at a more comfortable angle, and it’s covered in the same Alcantara fabric that graces Microsoft’s first traditional notebook, the Surface Laptop.
+The Signature Type Cover connects via a second magnet that props it up at a more comfortable angle, and the same Alcantara fabric that graces Microsoft’s first traditional notebook, the Surface Laptop, envelopes the Type Cover.

 All that power and convenience doesn’t come cheap, however.
 While the Surface Pro starts out at a reasonable $800, that doesn’t include the Signature Type Cover ($160) and Surface Pen ($100), which are obligatory.
 That’s also for a low-end configuration with Intel Core M3, 4GB of RAM, and 128GB SSD, and the Surface Pro maxes out at a pricey $2,699 with the Core i7-7660U, 16GB of RAM, and 1TB SSD.

-With a kickstand that can rotate out to 165 degrees, support for the enhanced Surface Pen with a fast 21 milliseconds of latency, 4,096 levels of pressure, tilt sensors, and the ability to use the innovative Surface Dial, the Surface Pro can also work as a kind of highly mobile electronic drawing easel for artistic types.
+It has a kickstand that can rotate out to 165 degrees, support for the enhanced Surface Pen with a fast 21 milliseconds of latency, 4,096 levels of pressure, tilt sensors, and the ability to use the innovative Surface Dial.
+In short, the Surface Pro can also work as a highly mobile electronic drawing easel for artistic types.
 And like all Surface machines, Windows Hello support is provided via infrared camera and facial recognition.